-Two women shot dead at a house in St Leonards, East Sussex
+Man arrested after two women shot dead at a house in St Leonards, East Sussex

 -

-Two women shot dead at a house in St Leonards, East Sussex
+Man arrested after two women shot dead at a house in St Leonards, East Sussex

-Two women have been shot dead at a house in East Sussex, police said.
+A man has been arrested on suspicion of murder after two women were shot dead at a house in East Sussex.

 Two other women - including one who is pregnant - were led to safety by officers at the scene on Bexhill Road, St Leonards.

-Both were uninjured but were taken to hospital suffering from shock, Sussex Police said.
+Both of were uninjured but were taken to hospital suffering from shock, Sussex Police said.

-Officers were called to the house at 7.43pm on Friday, and a 35-year-old man was arrested on suspicion of murder two hours later.
+Officers were called to the house at 7.43pm on Friday.

+A 35-year-old man was arrested on suspicion of murder two hours later and remains in custody.
+A firearm was also seized.

-Detective Chief Superintendent Jason Tingley said: "Tragically two women... have died after being shot and our thoughts are with their family and friends.
+Detective Chief Superintendent Jason Tingley said: "Tragically two women aged 32 and 53 have died after being shot and our thoughts are with their family and friends.

 "We are not looking for anyone else in connection with this incident but we are appealing for any witnesses to come forward."